ai-dock/kohya_ss/README.md

 The service will launch on port `7860` unless you have specified an override with `KOHYA_PORT`.

-You can set startup flags by using variable `KOHYA_FLAGS`.
+You can set startup arguments by using variable `KOHYA_ARGS`.

 To manage this service you can use `supervisorctl [start|stop|restart] kohya_ss`.